omidk414/Project-3-Data-Visualization-and-Engineering/documentation/proposal.md

 ## Expected Outcomes

 1. **Detailed Insights**: Gain a deeper understanding of Olympic history, medal distribution, and athlete demographics.
-2. **Interactive Visualizations**: Develop a series of interactive visualizations that allow users to explore the data and uncover their own insights.
+2. **Interactive Visualizations**: Develop a interactive map visualizations that allow users to explore the medal count, year, and gdp.
 3. **Comprehensive Reporting**: Provide a clear and concise report that highlights the most interesting findings and supports them with data-driven evidence.